Superluminal Transformations and Indeterminism: Relaxing the Assumptions

 $\lnot$ A3. $\rightarrow$ \textbf{Immediate past holds no memories and is random like the future} \\

 SpLT \cite{parker1969}, an example of SpT (A0), suggests that under superboosts at infinite speeds, the space and time coordinates interchange.
-Hence, a possible interpretation of the assumption of temporal homogeneity (A2) in the coordinates of such a SpLT would be $I(P(t)| E(t))_{\text{past}} = I (P(t)| E(t))_{\text{future}}$, i.e., the content of information through the propensities is the same both in the past and future.
-This implies that the propensities in the past and the future are the same and the past does not retain any memory.
-Hence, propensities in the past, rather than being extremal values (0 or 1), became nonextremal, rational-valued weights reflecting a lack of determinate outcomes.
+Hence, a possible interpretation of the assumption of temporal symmetry of expected information (A2) in the coordinates of such a SpLT would be $I(P(t)| E(t))_{\text{past}} = I (P(t)| E(t))_{\text{future}}$.
+That is, the content of information through the propensities is the same both in the past and future.
+This implies that the propensities in the past and the future are the same, and the past does not retain any memory.
+Hence, propensities in the past, rather than being extremal values (0 or 1), should become nonextremal, rational-valued weights reflecting a lack of determinate outcomes.
 Not only is the memory of the distant past erased, but even the immediate past ceases to retain a record, rendering it structurally similar to the future.

-Abandoning a past with memory aligns with the notion that information is actualised only within light cones under a violation of (A4), considering the structure of the lightcone doesnt change.
-For example, if one were to travel in a spacelike trajectory or undergo a SpT, the fundamental variables would go from indeterminate $\rightarrow$ determinate (at present) $\rightarrow$ indeterminate, which is the other way of saying that the past and future in this case are equally indeterminate. \\
+Abandoning a past with memory aligns with the notion that information is actualized only within light cones under a violation of (A4), considering the structure of the lightcone doesnt change.
+For example, if one were to travel in a spacelike trajectory or undergo a SpT, the fundamental variables would go from indeterminate $\rightarrow$ determinate (at present) $\rightarrow$ indeterminate, which is the other way of saying that the past and future in this case are equally indeterminate.

+In a scenario where the asymmetry between past records and future possibilities becomes weakened, the informational distinction between memory and prediction may cease to remain fundamentally meaningful.
+One might be tempted to notice some conceptual resemblance to Maxwell’s Demon where the physical role of memory, record keeping, and accessibility of information becomes central to the emergence of thermodynamic irreversibility.
+If superluminal transformations blur the distinction between past and future informational structures, then the notion of entropy increase associated with stable memory records may also require reinterpretation.
+While we do not formulate a thermodynamic model in the present work, these considerations suggest a possible connection between superluminal informational structures, entropy, and the arrow of time that may be interesting.\\

 $\lnot$ A4. $\rightarrow$ \textbf{Time has no specific physical role in superluminal coordinates}\\